Uranium borohydride

 Uranium borohydride is the inorganic compound with the empirical formula U(BH4)4.
 Two polymeric forms are known, as well as a monomeric derivative that exists in the gas phase.
 Because the polymers convert to the gaseous form at mild temperatures, uranium borohydride once attracted much attention.
 It is solid green.

 Structure

-It is a homoleptic coordination complex with borohydride (also called tetrahydroborate).
-These anions can serve as bidentate (κ2-BH4−) bridges between two uranium atoms or as tridentate ligands (κ3-BH4−) on single uranium atoms.
-In the solid state, a polymeric form exists that has a 14-coordinate structure with two tridentate terminal groups and four bidentate bridging groups.
-Gaseous features a monomeric 12-coordinate uranium, with four κ3-BH4− ligands, which envelop the metal, conferring volatility.
+Solid uranium borohydride is a polymer that has a 14-coordinate structure with two tridentate terminal groups and four bidentate bridging groups.
+The polymer cracks readily to give a homoleptic 12-coordinate coordination complex, with four κ3-BH4− ligands, which envelop the metal, conferring volatility.

 Preparation

 This compound was first prepared by treating uranium tetrafluoride with aluminium borohydride: